thobbsinteractive/magic-carpet-community-patch/README.md

 ### Windows:
 - 1: Pull the development branch
 - 2: You can build either x64 or 32 bit versions
+- 3: Open the Solution file "\libpng2\libpng-master\projects\vstudio2017\vstudio.sln" and build it in your prefered config (x64, x86).
+This builds the libpn2 library
-- 3: Open the Solution file "\sdl2\VisualC\SDL.sln" and build it in your prefered config (x64, x86).
+- 4: Open the Solution file "\sdl2\VisualC\SDL.sln" and build it in your prefered config (x64, x86).
 This builds the SDL2 library
+- 5: Open the Solution file "\sdl2_mixer\VisualC\SDL_mixer.sln" and build it in your prefered config (x64, x86).
+This builds the SDL_Mixer library
-- 4: Open the Solution file "\libogg\win32\VS2015\libogg_static.sln" and build it in your prefered config (x64, x86).
+- 6: Open the Solution file "\libogg\win32\VS2015\libogg_static.sln" and build it in your prefered config (x64, x86).
 This builds the libogg library
-- 5: Open the Solution file "\libvorbis\win32\VS2010\vorbis_static.sln" and build it in your prefered config (x64, x86).
+- 7: Open the Solution file "\libvorbis\win32\VS2010\vorbis_static.sln" and build it in your prefered config (x64, x86).
 This builds the vorbis library
-- 6: Close that solution and open "remc2.sln" in your prefered config (x64, x86).
+- 8: Close that solution and open "remc2.sln" in your prefered config (x64, x86).
-- 6: Build the code
+- 9: Build the code
-- 7: Purchase a copy of Magic Carpet 2 from GOG here: https://www.gog.com/game/magic_carpet_2_the_netherworlds
+- 10: Purchase a copy of Magic Carpet 2 from GOG here: https://www.gog.com/game/magic_carpet_2_the_netherworlds
-- 8: Install the Game.
+- 11: Install the Game.
 Copy the "NETHERW" directory to "remc2\Debug\GAME" Folder
-- 9: Copy the "Extract" folder to your Game Directory, run extract-GOG-CD.bat.
+- 12: Copy the "Extract" folder to your Game Directory, run extract-GOG-CD.bat.
 The CD Data will now be copied to a directory called "CD_Files" in the "Extract" directory
-- 10: Move "CD_Files" directory into the "remc2\Debug" Folder
+- 13: Move "CD_Files" directory into the "remc2\Debug" Folder
-- 11: Run
+- 14: Run

 ### Linux: